 Traveling to Tuscany: While on my journey, I thought I would discuss a work that reoccurs at different times and places in my memory, the music is embedded deeply in my thoughts and seems to quietly follow me even now decades since it was written.
 How music takes on a life of its own, I recognize it yet I don't hear it as the composer, it reminds me of a place and time that has now passed, a moment that needed to be recorded at that time in my life and now speaks in a very different way as I listen to.
 Catherine studies with my wife and I believe it is the only recording I have ever heard.

-Today I'm thinking about the years of publications that seem to meld together through the years as moments of exploring and changing as a composer Years of working as an elementary school teacher in my adopted city of Dallas.
-Of the thousands of students that I worked with through nearly three decades of teaching, only a hand full still stay in touch with me.
-My education was much more enriched by them then by what I gave to them.
-Hopefully, the love for the piano is now being passed on by many of them to the next: generation.
+Today I'm thinking about the years of publications that seem to meld together as moments of exploring and changing as a composer.
+A diary as such representing special moments in my life.
+My recollection of the years of working as an elementary school teacher in my adopted city of Dallas.
+Of the thousands of students that I worked with through nearly three decades of teaching, only a hand full still stays in touch with me.
+My education was much more enriched by them than by what I gave to them.
+Hopefully, the love for the piano is now being passed on by many of them to the next generation.

 Timothy Brown, August 18th, 2018